Quicksilver (Marvel Comics): Fictional character biography

 Pietro and his twin sister, Wanda, were raised by Django and Marya Maximoff, a Romani couple.
 As adolescents, Pietro Django Maximoff and his sister Wanda discovered that they had peculiar talents.
 When Django began to steal food to feed his starving family, enraged villagers attacked the Roma camp.
 Using his phenomenal speed, Pietro fled from the camp with his sister.
+The traumatic separation from their family erased almost all of Wanda and Pietro's childhood memories, with only vague recollections resurfacing in adulthood.
 Over the next few years, Wanda and Pietro wandered Central Europe, living off the land.

 The character first appears with Wanda, now called the Scarlet Witch, as a part of the Brotherhood of Evil Mutants.
-The siblings were originally presented as mutants, with Pietro possessing superhuman speed and Wanda able to control probability.
+The siblings were presented as mutants, with Pietro possessing superhuman speed and Wanda able to control probability.
 The pair are recruited by Magneto after he saves Wanda from a mob after she accidentally causes a house to burst into flame.
 Quicksilver stays with her to protect her.
 After several confrontations with the X-Men, they depart when Magneto and his lackey the Toad are abducted by the cosmic entity the Stranger.
 They then travel back to Europe.
 Pietro and his sister reform and are recruited by Iron Man to the superhero team the Avengers, after they discover they are advertising for new members and want to get support for themselves.

 Together with the leader Captain America and former villain Hawkeye, the four become the second generation of Avengers, and are later dubbed "Cap's Kooky Quartet".
 Quicksilver first thinks he should be the leader and would sometimes quarrel with the other members.
 The Scarlet Witch becomes close friends with Hawkeye and both become loyal members of the team until Wanda is accidentally shot on a mission against Magneto.
 Quicksilver then flees from the Avengers with his wounded sister.
 The pair accompany Magneto back to his mid-Atlantic base, where he captures the X-Men and Pietro skirmishes with the X-Man Cyclops.
 The twins finally realize that Magneto is the true villain.
 Pietro and Wanda reappear in the title X-Men and are then kidnapped along with several other mutants by the robot Sentinels, and are subsequently freed by the X-Men.